Dr. Archana Balakrishnan

 Scopus Publications

-T Sivasankari, Ebenezer Mani, Parthiban Saketharaman, TA Lalitha, Archana Balakrishnan, and R Kadhiresan
+T Sivasankari, Ebenezer Mani, Parthiban Saketharaman, TA Lalitha, Archana Balakrishnan, R Kadhiresan